jaymorelli96/jaymorelli/content/about.md

 - ~~Learn Go~~
 - ~~Create my website~~
 - Actively contribute to and collaborate on open-source projects
-- Complete leardship training
+- Learn Rust
+- Go to a GopherCon
-- Speak at a Gophercon
+- Speak at a GopherCon
 - Complete a master's degree
+- Complete leadership training
+- Advocate for Go and Vim
-- Become a software architect
+- Become a Principal Engineer
-- Learn Rust
 - Inspire others
-- Advocate for Go and Vim
 {{<html>}}
         </div>
     </div>